vsv2797/Track-your-lecturer/README.md

 #  Track Your Lecturer

 A single-object tracker designed to follow a lecturer during online lectures.
-The application dynamically tracks the lecturer's position and resizes the viewing window to keep them in focus, improving the remote learning experience.
+The application dynamically tracks the lecturer's position and resizes the viewing window to keep them in focus, improving the remote learning experience. using python

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)